aeternity/protocol/specification/consensus/bitcoin-ng.md

      └────────┘                        └────────┘
       Leader 2 Award: Governance(Coinbase) + 0.6*(FeeN1+FeeN2) + 0.4*FeeN3

-In Aeternity granting both fixed award and fees from the generation is delayed by 180 key blocks (generations).
+In æternity granting both fixed award and fees from the generation is delayed by 180 key blocks (generations).
 As mentioned above, Key Blocks should be broadcasted approximately every 3 minutes, so the approximated delay is:
 ```
 180 * 3 minutes = 540 minutes = 9 hours
 ```